arbizen/hire-me/README.md

 ## Introduction

 Hire Me is an open-source widget to get your clients right into your bucket.
 Built with [NextJs](https://nextjs.org), and [Stripe](https://stripe.com).
-Clone the repo and easily make your own version.
+Clone the repo and easily make your own version.<br/>Stripe is in test mode.
+Thus you can use the following card information to make a payment:<br/>

+- Card Number: 4242424242424242
+- Expiry date: Any future date
+- CVC: Any 3 digits
+- Want more?
+[Check out](https://stripe.com/docs/testing?testing-method=card-numbers#visa) the list of all test cards

 ## Tech Stack